Alex Lowes

 Alexander Thomas Lowes (born 14 September 1990) is an English motorcycle racer.
 He signed in October 2019 for the Kawasaki Racing Team in Superbike World Championship as team-mate to multi-world champion Jonathan Rea.

-He competed in World Superbike on a Yamaha YZF-R1 for Pata Yamaha Official WorldSBK Team, but learned of the loss of his position from 2020 to Toprak Razgatlioglu in August 2019.
+Lowes competed in World Superbike on a Yamaha YZF-R1 for Pata Yamaha Official WorldSBK Team, but learned of the loss of his position from 2020 to Toprak Razgatlioglu in August 2019.

-He won 2016, 2017 and 2018 Suzuka 8 Hours and was the 2013 title holder of the British Superbike Championship riding a Honda CBR1000RR for Samsung Honda.
+Lowes won 2016, 2017 and 2018 Suzuka 8 Hours and was the 2013 title holder of the British Superbike Championship riding a Honda CBR1000RR for Samsung Honda.
 He previously raced in the British Supersport Championship and the FIM Superstock 1000 Cup.
 He is the identical twin brother of fellow rider Sam Lowes.

 Career

 Early career

-Born in Lincoln, England, Lowes began racing motorcycles at the age of 6 years old.
-In 1998 he switched to motocross and raced there until 2001, racing in various championships around England.
-In 2002 he made the switch to road racing in the JRA Championship, racing a Cagiva finishing 2nd overall.
-In 2003 he raced in the Aprilia Superteen Championship despite only being 12 years old at the beginning of the season.
-Despite everybody else taking part in the championship being between the age of 13 to 19 years old, Lowes managed to finished 4th overall.
+Born in Lincoln, England, Lowes began racing motorcycles at the age of six years old.
+In 1998, he switched to motocross and raced there until 2001, racing in various championships around England.
+In 2002, he made the switch to road racing in the JRA Championship, racing a Cagiva finishing second overall.
+In 2003, he raced in the Aprilia Superteen Championship despite only being 12 years old at the beginning of the season.
+Despite everybody else taking part in the championship being between the age of 13 to 19 years old, Lowes managed to finished fourth overall.

-In 2004, he made the switch to the GP125 MRO Championship, he also raced in two events in the German championship, and one event in the British Championship, at the end of the year he finished runner-up in the GP125 championship, including a win in the Pembrey Circuit at Wales.
-Next year he switched to the British 125cc championship, racing there until 2006, he also made his debut in the 125cc World Championship racing as a wildcard in Donington Park but he did not finish the race, in 2007 he switched to the British Supersport Championship riding a Honda CBR600RR, he was the youngest racer in the Championship at the time making some good results like a 10th place in Thruxton and Croft, finishing behind various experienced racers in the championship.
+In 2004, Lowes made the switch to the GP125 MRO Championship, he also raced in two events in the German championship, and one event in the British Championship.
+At the end of the year, he finished runner-up in the GP125 championship, including a win in the Pembrey Circuit at Wales.
+He switched to the British 125cc championship the following year, racing there until 2006, he also made his debut in the 125cc World Championship racing as a wildcard in Donington Park but he did not finish the race.
+In 2007, he switched to the British Supersport Championship riding a Honda CBR600RR, where he was the youngest racer in the Championship at the time, making some good results like a tenth place in Thruxton and Croft, finishing behind various experienced racers in the championship.